 5 He predestined us to sonship to himself through Jesus Christ, according to the good pleasure of his will,

-6 To the praise of the glory of his grace, with which he has pardoned us in the Beloved.
+6 to the praise of the glory of his grace, with which he has pardoned us in the Beloved.

 7 In him we have redemption through his blood, the forgiveness of transgressions according to the riches of his grace,